polyaxon/polyaxon/site/docs/core/quick-start/builds.md

 Since we do not want to create or modify the Kaniko component, we are using the `runPatch` section to add the init section to the job.
-The `runPatch` allows us to patch the component definition without having to rewrite it from scratch, in this case we are generating a dockerfile.
+The `runPatch` allows us to patch the component definition without having to rewrite it from scratch, in this case, we are generating a dockerfile.
 The dockerfile we are generating is a based on a tensorflow docker image and we are just installing `polyaxon` library and some extra dependencies to use the [tracking module](/docs/experimentation/tracking/).

-The `hubRef` is the reference of the component we are going to run, in this case it's a Kaniko component for building the image.
+The `hubRef` is the reference of the component we are going to run, in this case, it's a Kaniko component for building the image.

 We are also passing a parameter `destination` which is of type [image](/docs/core/specification/types/), it defines the name of the image and the connection to use for pushing the image.